Home » Symptoms » Dog Symptoms A-Z » Infertility

 Basics and possible causes

-Infertility in dogs can have a variety of causes, ranging from hormonal imbalances to genetic defects and environmental factors.
-In female dogs, a hormonal imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems., especially in connection with the production of estrogenEstrogen is a group of steroid hormones that are primarily responsible in female animals for regulating the reproductive system and developing female characteristics.
+Infertility in dogs can have a variety of causes, ranging from hormonal imbalances and genetic defects to environmental factors.
+In female dogs, a hormonal imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems., particularly related to the production of estrogenEstrogen is a group of steroid hormones that are primarily responsible in female animals for regulating the reproductive system and developing female characteristics.
 In dogs and cats, estrogens play an important role in the estrous cycle. and progesterone, can impair reproductive ability.
 These hormones are crucial for ovulationOvulation is the process by which a mature egg is released from the follicle in the ovary.
 It occurs in the middle of the menstrual or estrous cycle and is the time of highest fertility. and maintaining a pregnancy.

-In male dogs, problems such as inadequate spermA sperm is a male germ cell or sex cell that contributes to the fertilization of the female egg.
+In male dogs, problems such as insufficient spermA sperm is a male germ cell or sex cell that contributes to the fertilization of the female egg.
 Sperm contain genetic material that, when combined with the egg, leads to the development of a new organism. production or quality, anatomical abnormalities, or infections can lead to infertility.
-Infections such as brucellosis are particularly concerning because they not only affect fertilityFertility refers to the ability to conceive and bear offspring.
+Infections like brucellosis are particularly concerning, as they not only impair fertilityFertility refers to the ability to conceive and bear offspring.
 In women, it refers to the ability to initiate and carry a pregnancy; in men, it refers to the ability to produce fertile sperm. but also pose serious health risks and can be easily transmitted to other dogs.

 Genetic factors also play a role.
-In some breeds, there is a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Some breeds have a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to infertility.
 Environmental factors such as stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., nutrition, and living conditions can also affect fertilityFertility refers to the ability to conceive and bear offspring.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., nutrition, and living conditions can also influence fertilityFertility refers to the ability to conceive and bear offspring.
 In women, it refers to the ability to initiate and carry a pregnancy; in men, it refers to the ability to produce fertile sperm..
 An unbalanced diet can lead to deficiencies that disrupt the reproductive process, while stressful living conditions can cause hormonal imbalances.

 Typical accompanying symptoms